CSbyGB/pentips/README.md

 Pentester, Cybersecurity Blogger and Advocate for CYBEREDUCATION FOR ALL.

 🤓📅
-Over 10 years of experience in Information Technology, including 5 years as Pentester
+6 years of experience as a Pentester.
+AI RedTeaming enthusiast.

 💻 , 🌐, 📖, 🤔
 Passionate about cybersecurity, approaching it in a holistic way encourages me for lifelong learning and sharpens my critical thinking skills.